ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------
 ### What is the origin and full version number of your bootloader (GRUB or other)?
 -------------------------------------------------------------------------------
+https://github.com/gooroom/gooroom-grub, the full version number of our gooroom-grub is 2.06-3+grm3u1.
-https://github.com/gooroom/gooroom-grub, It is derived from the Debian Bullseye upstream 2.06 release with a number of patches applied - see debian/patches there.
+It is derived from the Debian Bullseye upstream 2.06-3 release with a number of patches applied - see debian/patches there.

 -------------------------------------------------------------------------------